Texas Asia Society: Family programs

 Held at Asia Society Texas Center throughout the year, Family Days give audiences of all ages the chance to learn more about Asian culture through demonstrations, exhibits, performances, and storytelling.
 Families may create crafts together, learn about Asian games and holidays, or have their faces painted with Asian-themed decorations.

 Business

 Asia Society is a forum for ideas.
 They host business leaders, diplomats, government officials, and policy experts addressing the whole range of public issues affecting Asia and the rest of the world.
 They convene and connect, providing Houston business, academic, and civil leaders, as well as the interested general public, with useful, thought-provoking analysis of developments in Asia that impact Texas and the Gulf Coast region.

-Houston's ties with Asia are strong.
-Asia is vital to the energy industry and East Asia trade is the fastest-growing market for the port of Houston.
+Houston's ties with Asia are vital to the energy industry as East Asia trade is a growing market for the port of Houston.
 Houston must continue to have links with the Asia Pacific region if it is to thrive.
 The Texas Center wants to be Houston's gateway to Asia.